Occupation of the Malheur National Wildlife Refuge: Leadership

 The leader of the occupation was Ammon Bundy—a native of Bunkerville, Nevada, owner of a car fleet management company in Phoenix, Arizona, and a recent resident of Emmett, Idaho.
 Ammon Bundy was also the leader of a group which he formed shortly before the occupation, which he later named the Citizens for Constitutional Freedom.

-Ammon's father, Cliven D. Bundy, had previously organized and led a somewhat similar incident roughly two years earlier in March 2014.
+Ammon's father, Cliven D. Bundy, had organized and led a somewhat similar incident in March 2014, roughly two years earlier.
 Both Bundys are members of the Church of Jesus Christ of Latter-day Saints and claimed that their armed opposition to the federal government was ordained for them via divine messages ordering them to do so.

 Also in a leadership position amongst the militants was the group's occasional spokesman LaVoy Finicum, another Mormon, who owned a ranch at Cane Beds, in the Arizona Strip, near the community of Colorado City, Arizona.
 He had recently authored a self-published post-apocalyptic novel.
 Ammon's brother, Ryan Bundy, was also amongst the militants present, and was later arrested for his role in the occupation.

 On December 1, 2019, an investigation commissioned by the Washington House of Representatives reported then-Washington state legislator, theocrat, and white supremacist Matt Shea, had planned and participated in domestic terrorism on at least three occasions.
 This included his participation, organizing, planning, and promotion of the 2014 Bundy standoff in Nevada; the 2015 armed conflict in Priest River, Idaho; and the 2016 armed seizure of the Malheur Refuge.
 Shea led a delegation of right-wing legislators from Oregon, Washington, and Idaho that met with law enforcement on January 9, 2016, in Burns, Oregon, where they were apprised of confidential intended law enforcement strategies for dealing with the refuge occupiers.
 The state House district's Republican Representative, Cliff Bentz, attended the meeting, despite being warned by Harney County Judge Steven Grasty to decline the invitation.
 Bentz did, however, warn western Oregon state Representative Dallas Heard, from Roseburg, that it would be "inappropriate" for Heard to attend, though Heard ignored the advice.
 Shea then disclosed those details to the Bundys, according to the report.